danielpowney/multi-rating/readme.txt

 == Installation ==

 1. Install plugin via the WordPress.org plugin directory.
 Unzip and place plugin folder in /wp-content/plugins/ directory for manual installation
-1. Activate the plugin through the 'Plugins' menu in WordPress admin
+1. Activate the plugin through the 'Plugins' menu in WP-admin
-1. Go to 'Settings' menu 'Multi Rating' option in WordPress admin
+1. Go to Settings page in the 'Multi Rating' menu in WP-admin.
+The auto placement settings should be turned on with only the 'post' post type enabled by default.

 == Frequently Asked Questions ==

 Full documentation available here http://danielpowney.com/multi-rating/

 == Screenshots ==
-1. Demo of rating results after page title, rating form and top rating results
+1. Auto placement of rating results after post title and rating form after post content.
+Twenty Fifteen theme.
-2. View rating results in WP-admin
+2. Rating results in WP-admin for each post.
-3. Edit post page in WP-admin showing Multi Rating meta box and shortcode sample in visual editor
+3. Rating Results List widget options include displaying the post feature image, a rank, changing the result type (star rating out of 5, score or percentage), different sorting mechanisms (highest rated, lowest rated etc...), set widget title and much more.
-4. Rating items
+4. Rating items table.
-5. Add a new rating item
+5. General settings.
+6. Graphical report on the number of entries per day.
+7. Edit post page.
+Add shortcodes in the editor.
+The Multi Rating meta-box can set the auto placement settings per post to override the default settings.
-6. Top Rating Results widget
+8. Rating Results List Widget.
+Twenty Fifteen theme
-7. Entries tab
-8. Settings page
-9. Reports page
+11. Rating Results List shortcode. [mr_rating_results_list show_filter="true" title="Top Ratings" sort_by="highest_rated"]
+22. Every rating entry can be viewed in WP-admin and edited
+55. Style settings include star rating select and on hover colors, load Font Awesome library CDN, version of Font Awesome and the ability to set custom star rating images to use instead of Font Awesome icons.
+66. The plugin has several tools including exporting rating results to a CSV file, clearing the rating results cache and deleting rating results in bulk
+555. Custom text setting.
+666. WP-admin plugin menu.

 == Changelog ==